romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 ![Conservative architecture]({{ "/assets/cdk.svg" | relative_url }})

-In this pattern "business logic" is decoupled from your Modules.
+In this pattern the "business logic" is decoupled from Terraform Modules.

-Modules answer the question of "what" (needs to be created or modified), and CDK answers the question of "how" through control flows.
+Modules are left to answer the question of "what" [needs to be created or modified], with CDK answering the question of "how" [through control flows].